jmonlong/sveval/README.md

 Both functions return a list of ggplot2 graphs.
 If using `plot=FALSE` they will return a data.frame.

+### Wiggle room in simple repeats

+To help match SVs within simple repeats, we can provide information about annotated simple repeats in the genome. sveval will allow more wiggle room, i.e. for a SV to "move" along a simple repeat segment.
+It helps matching similar simple repeat variants that are just positioned differently.
+For example, a similar deletion might be called at the beginning of the annotated repeat but positioned at the end in the truthset.
+And because simple repeats are not perfect and the SVs exactly the same, left-aligning might not handle these cases.

+A GRanges object can be provided to `svevalOl` with `simprep=`.

+We've prepared BED files for GRCh38 and GRCh37, see [docs](docs) for more details.

 ### Precision-recall curve comparing multiple methods

 ```r